Howell NJ Harassment Defense Attorneys

 Harassment is an extraordinarily common term, often used to describe conduct ranging from bullying to domestic abuse.
 With the increasing use of social media platforms, email, and text messaging, there are countless opportunities for harassment to occur, many times accompanied by documentation of threatening words or harassing statements.
 However, there are many instances deemed “harassment” that do not necessarily constitute harassment under New Jersey law.
 It is critical to understand the nature of criminal harassment when faced with allegations of this nature.

 The statute that outlines harassment offenses can be found in section N.J.S.A.
 2C:33-4 of the New Jersey Criminal Code.
 Under this statute, a harassment charge must fulfill a number of elements, the first of which is “alarming or annoying conduct.”
-These terms are considerably vague, leaving much room for interpretation.
+These terms are considered vague, leaving much room for interpretation.
 As a result, a number of significant cases have further elaborated upon what constitutes prohibited harassment under the law.

 For instance, State v.
 Hoffman (1997), established “intent” as a necessary element of a harassment offense, meaning that the conduct must be committed with the purpose of harassing the victim.
-It is often a very effective defense to challenge the State’s case in this regard because it can be difficult to prove that a communication was intended to cause alarm or annoyance.
+It is often a very effective defense to challenge the State’s case in this regard because it can be difficult to prove that communication was intended to cause alarm or annoyance.
 Further, in cases involving a verbal form of harassment, it can be very difficult for the State to prove that the event occurred at all, relying solely on the word of the victim or another party who was present at the time of the alleged offense.

 If you have been accused of harassment, you may be facing collateral consequences such as a restraining order.
 Often, these cases arise during divorce proceedings or in other strained relationships when emotions are running high.
-At Chamlin, Rosen, Uliano & Witherington, our diversified team of attorneys can handle each and every component of your case, as we each specialize in a different realm of the law in order to provide unparalleled representation to our clients and their families.
+At Chamlin, Uliano & Walsh, our diversified team of attorneys can handle each and every component of your case, as we each specialize in a different realm of the law in order to provide unparalleled representation to our clients and their families.
 Having served Monmouth County for over 50 years, we have the knowledge, resources, and dedication to assist you during these difficult times.
 To speak with one of our talented attorneys today, contact our West Long Branch offices at 732-440-3950.
 Answers can serve as your first step in the right direction.

 Harassment in New Jersey: N.J.S.A.
 2C:33-4